HTTPArchive/almanac.httparchive.org/src/content/en/2019/security.md

 NEL provides incredibly valuable information and you can read more about the type of information in the [Network Error Logging specification](https://w3c.github.io/network-error-logging/#predefined-network-error-types).

 ### Clear Site Data
 With the increasing ability to store data locally on a user's device, via cookies, caches and local storage to name but a few, site operators needed a reliable way to manage this data.
-The Clear Site Data header provides a reliable means to ensure that all data of a particular type is removed from the device.
+The Clear Site Data header provides a means to ensure that all data of a particular type is removed from the device, though it is [not yet supported in all browsers](https://caniuse.com/#feat=mdn-http_headers_clear-site-data).

 Given the nature of the header, it is unsurprising to see almost no usage reported - just 9 desktop requests and 7 mobile requests.
 With our data only looking at the homepage of a site, we're unlikely to see the most common use of the header which would be on a logout endpoint.
 Upon logging out of a site, the site operator would return the Clear Site Data header and the browser would remove all data of the indicated types.
 This is unlikely to take place on the homepage of a site.

 ## Cookies
-Cookies have many security protections available and whilst some of those are long standing, having been available for years, some of them are really quite new have been introduced only in the last couple of years.
+Cookies have many security protections available and whilst some of those are long standing, and have been available for years, some of them are really quite new have been introduced only in the last couple of years.

 ### `Secure`
-The `Secure` flag on a cookie instructs a browser to only send the cookie over a secure (HTTPS) connection and we find a small % of sites (4.22% on desktop and 3.68% on mobile) issuing a cookie with the Secure flag set on their homepage.
+The `Secure` flag on a cookie instructs a browser to only send the cookie over a secure (HTTPS) connection and we find only a small % of sites (4.22% on desktop and 3.68% on mobile) issuing a cookie with the Secure flag set on their homepage.
 This is depressing considering the relative ease with which this feature can be used.
 Again, the high usage of analytics and advertisement [third-party](./third-parties) requests, which wish to collect data over both HTTP and HTTPS is likely skewing these numbers and it would be interesting research to see the usage on other cookies, like authentication cookies.

 ### `HttpOnly`
 The `HttpOnly` flag on a cookie instructs the browser to prevent JavaScript on the page from accessing the cookie.
 Many cookies are only used by the server so are not needed by the JavaScript on the page, so restricting access to a cookie is a great protection against XSS attacks from stealing the cookie.
 We find that a much larger % of sites issuing a cookie with this flag on their homepage at 24.24% on desktop and 22.23% on mobile.